 Your Best Resolution

 Jesus said: “Man must not live on bread alone, but on every word, that comes from the mouth of God” (Mat.
 4:4).
 If we don’t eat food, our bodies become weak and sickly.
 It works the same way in the spiritual realm.
-But digesting the Bible doesn’t only make us strong, we also need it to fight temptation (Ps.
+But digesting the Bible doesn’t only make us strong, we also need it to fight temptation successfully (Ps.
 119:105) and to be wise (Ps.
 19:7-11).
 God hasn’t told us when or how often we should read His Word.
 He just told us we need to, in order to live well (Deut.
 8:3).

 One reason good intentions fall flat is because we don’t have a plan.
 If you want to get serious about reading the Bible, you need a strategy.
-I can’t think of a better help than a Bible reading schedule.
+And I can’t think of a better help than a Bible reading schedule.
 And I can’t think of a better time to start than today.

 You don’t have to use a Bible reading program.
 Some use a devotional guide to help their reading, others study individual books of the Bible.
 There is not one sanctified method that comes with a 100% guarantee of success.
 But my own Bible reading didn’t really take off until the day I started using a Bible reading plan.
 The blessings of reading through the Bible in a systematic way has been a tremendous boost in my walk with God.
 Other benefits of a reading plan include:

 - It provides structure.
 A 84 year old woman in our church began using a 2-year Bible reading schedule two years ago.
 When she gets up in the morning, she makes herself a cup of coffee, grabs her reading schedule and starts reading her Bible.
 It took awhile to develop the habit but now she doesn’t know any different.
 She doesn’t have to think about what she will read that morning.
 The Bible reading schedule helps her routine and keeps her accountable and on track.